 is expected from my partner and I in couples’ therapy?

-a willingness to risk intimacy and growth.
+goals, and a willingness to risk intimacy and growth.
 This also includes learning to be more present with yourself and your

 partner and moving past your comfort zone to experience one another in new and potentially life altering ways.
 Couples therapy

 requires that all parties be willing explore and share their needs, consider what they have contributed to the relationship

 Preparing for couples’ therapy.